Take Charge! 2: A Randomized Trial of Mentoring to

 The overall goal of the proposed project is to develop, implement, and evaluate a research-informed youth development program that adapts the BBBS model to work for assault-injured youth.
 The aims are:

 - To expand and refine Take Charge! and integrate it with BBBS practices;

-- To conduct a randomized, controlled trial in which assault-injured 10-15 year old youth recruited from emergency departments in Baltimore and D.C. receive either standard ED follow-up care or the Take Charge!
+- To conduct a randomized, controlled trial in which assault-injured 10-15 year old youth recruited from emergency departments in Baltimore and Philadelphia who receive either standard ED follow-up care or the Take Charge!
 2 intervention with assessment of violence-related, mental health, and educational outcomes;

 - To conduct a comprehensive process evaluation of Take Charge!
 2;

 - And to accurately measure the costs of the intervention and assess cost-effectiveness.

 Youth violence is a major cause of morbidity and mortality with marked disparities by race/ethnicity and socioeconomic status.
 This study is a critical next step in translating evidence-based research to real-world settings and practice.

 Eligible participants: Youth between the ages of 10-15 years who are treated for assault injuries at Children’s Hospital of Philadelphia or Johns Hopkins University Hospital

 Sarah Lindstrom Johnson, PhD Email: email@example.com, Tel # (410) 614-3864